RC2014Z80/RC2014/ROMs/README.md

 - Factory (ROM options provided as standard, with notation)
 - The RC2014 initialization code for ROM/RAM system (`init/` directory)
 - PiGFX interface library (`pigfx/` directory)
-- A 1-stage BASIC hex file loader (replacing standard MSBASIC ROM, in the `HexLoadr/` directory)
+- The RC2014 Mini MICROSOFT BASIC (in the `MSBASIC/` directory)
 - The typical "hello world" test
 - [TinyBasicPlus](https://github.com/BleuLlama/TinyBasicPlus) port, originally written by Scott Lawrence and adapted for the Z80/RC2014
 - A simple snake game (in the `snake/` directory)
-- An optimised (for performance and simplicity) CP/M-IDE using FATFS formatted IDE hard drives and CF cards (in the `CPM-IDE/` directory).
+- A DRI CP/M v2.2 for RC2014 Pro bassed systems, supporting FATFS formatted IDE hard drives and CF cards, with a variety of build options (in the `CPM-IDE/` directory).

 ## How to build for PiGFX